gebeyehu08/Objective_Data-analytics-python/README.md

 </a>

-[Objectiv](https://objectiv.io/) is a an open-source data collection & modeling platform for product analytics.
+[Objectiv](https://objectiv.io/) is an open-source data collection & modeling platform for product analytics.
 It enables data teams to run product analytics from their notebooks with full control over data and models.

 ![image](https://user-images.githubusercontent.com/82152911/187921808-24c8dab7-8410-4f35-b609-e9ce4a893cfc.png)